saurav28/saurav28.github.io/index.md

 Have worked on many projects and on diverse programming languages.

-Currently working on an [Enterprise Content Managment as a Service](https://help.sap.com/viewer/product/DOCUMENT_MANAGEMENT/Cloud/en-US) project running on SAP Cloud Platform as a Development Architect.
+Currently working on an [Enterprise Content Managment as a Service](https://help.sap.com/viewer/product/DOCUMENT_MANAGEMENT/Cloud/en-US) project running on SAP Business Technology Platform (BTP) as a Development Architect.

 In my view main challenge of running a product in Cloud is Scalability followed by Security.
 I spend considerable amount of time to look at new ways to improve scalability of my product.